Chapter 2 // Overinterpreting Texts - Umberto Eco

 The classical debate aimed at finding in a text either what its author intended to say, or what the text said independently of the intentions of its author.
 Only after accepting the second horn of the dilemma can one ask if what is found is what the text says by virtue of its textual coherence and of an original underlying signification system, or what the addressees found in it by virtue of their own systems and expectations.

-intentio operis and intentio lectoris.
+It is clear that I am trying to keep a dialectical link between intentio operis and intentio lectoris.
 The problem is that, if one perhaps knows what is meant by 'intention of the reader', it seems more difficult to define abstractly what is meant by 'intention of the text'.
 The text's intention is not displayed by the textual surface.
 Or, if it is displayed, it is so in the sense of the purloined letter.
 One has to decide to 'see' it.
 Thus it is possible to speak of the text's intention only as the result of a conjecture on the part of the reader.
 The initiative of the reader basically consists in making a conjecture about the text's intention.

+A text is a device conceived in order to produce its model reader.
+I repeat that this reader is not the one who makes the 'only right' conjecture.
+A text can foresee a model reader entitled to try infinite conjectures.
+The empirical reader is only an actor who makes conjectures about the kind of model reader postulated by the text.
 Since the intention of the text is basically to produce a model reader able to make conjectures about it, the initiative of the model reader consists in figuring out a model author that is not the empirical one and that, in the end, coincides with the intention of the text.
 Thus, more than a parameter to use in order to validate the interpretation, the text is an object that the interpretation builds up in the course of the circular effort of validating itself on the basis of what it makes up as its result.
 I am not ashamed to admit that I am so defining the old and still valid 'hermeneutic circle'.

+To recognize the intention operis is to recognize a semiotic strategy.
+Sometimes the semiotic strategy is detectable on the grounds of established stylistic conventions.
 If a story starts with 'Once upon a time', there is a good probability that it is a fairy tale and that the evoked and postulated model reader is a child (or an adult eager to react in a childish mood).
 Naturally, I can witness a case of irony, and as a matter of fact the following text should be read in a more sophisticated way.
 But even though I can discover by the further course of the text that this is the case, it has been indispensable to recognize that the text pretended to start as a fairy tale.

-any interpretation given of a certain portion of a text can be accepted if it is confirmed by, and must be rejected if it is challenged by, another portion of the same text.
+How to prove a conjecture about the intention operis?
+The only way is to check it upon the text as a coherent whole.
+This idea, too, is an old one and comes from Augustine (De doctrina christiana): any interpretation given of a certain portion of a text can be accepted if it is confirmed by, and must be rejected if it is challenged by, another portion of the same text.
 In this sense the internal textual coherence controls the otherwise uncontrollable drives of the reader.
 Borges (a propos his character Pierre Menard) suggested that it would be exciting to read the Imitation of Christ as if it were written by Celine.
 The game is amusing and could be intellectually fruitful.
 I tried; I discovered sentences that could have been written by Celine ('Grace loves low things and is not disgusted by thorny ones, and likes filthy clothes').
 But this kind of reading offers a suitable 'grid' for very few sentences of the imitation.
 All the rest, most of the book, resists this reading.
 If on the contrary I read the book according to the Christian medieval encyclopedia, it appears textually coherent in each of its parts.

-in this dialectics between the intention of the reader and the intention of the text, the intention of the empirical author has been totally disregarded.
+I realize that, in this dialectics between the intention of the reader and the intention of the text, the intention of the empirical author has been totally disregarded.
 Are we entitled to ask what was the 'real' intention of Wordsworth when writing his 'Lucy' poems?
 My idea of textual interpretation as the discovery of a strategy intended to produce a model reader, conceived as the ideal counterpart of a model author (which appears only as a textual strategy), makes the notion of an empirical author's intention radically useless.
 We have to respect the text, not the author as person so-and-so.
 Nevertheless, it can look rather crude to eliminate the poor author as something irrelevant for the story of an interpretation.
 There are, in the process of communication, cases in which an inference about the intention of the speaker is absolutely important, as this always happens in everyday communication.
 An anonymous letter reading 'I am happy' can refer to an infinite range of possible subjects of the utterance, that is, to the entire class of persons who believe themselves not to be sad; but if I, in this precise moment, utter the sentence 'I am happy' it is absolutely certain that my intention was to say that that happy one is me and not someone else, and you are invited to make such an assumption, for the sake of the felicity of our interaction.
 Can we (likewise) take into account cases of interpretation of written texts to which the empirical author, still alive, reacts by saying 'No, I did not mean that'?
 This will be the topic of my next lecture.